A GDPR & Data Protection Advisory Note.

 Warning!
 Advanced learning – read with tea or coffee and biscuit*

-- Take precautionary measures to reduce the need for accessing personal mailboxes for business continuity purposes.
+- Take precautionary measures to reduce the need for accessing employee emails and personal mailboxes for business continuity purposes.

 - Adopt a policy on accessing the mailboxes of absent staff if there is a business need.

-Organisations often want to access the content of absent or former employees’ mailboxes for business continuity reasons, e.g. when an employee is on long-term leave, has left, or is deceased.
+Organisations often want to access the employee emails of absent or former employees’ mailboxes for business continuity reasons, e.g. when an employee is on long-term leave, has left, or is deceased.

 If any private use of that mailbox has been authorised, such access may be an interference with their right to privacy and will therefore need to be justified.